 Like most other indoor cycling bikes designed for spin workouts, the Keiser M3i doesn’t come with an incredibly comfortable seat.

 The saddle included with the bike is a relatively slim one but has a contoured surface and integrates a padding layer to deliver optimal comfort.
-It’s also a standard seat, so replacements for it are widely available.
+It’s also a standard seat, so its replacements are widely available.

 The Keiser M3i features a multi-grip handlebar with a unique design.
 Its urethane is dipped to deliver a comfortable and secure grip.
 Just like the seat, the handlebar is 4-way adjustable.
-This exercise bike offers exceptional micro-adjustability.
+In addition, this exercise bike offers exceptional micro-adjustability.
 It can accommodate users between 4’10” and 7’0″ (147 – 213 cm).

-Both the handlebar and seat are easy to adjust since adjusting knobs are straightforward to grip and turn.
+The handlebar and seat are easy to adjust since adjusting knobs are exact grip and turn.
 Therefore, it takes less than a minute to adapt the bike perfectly to your size.